indigotree/www-audiovisualprojects-co-uk/content/team/craig-gillham.md

 Advisor, avp Group

-My role within avp is to oversee the financial strategy and operations at avp; bringing a commercial focus and ensuring delivery of an effective operating model to provide world class services to our clients.
+My continued role within AVP is to offer advisory support as the business matures and continues to enhance its business model and execute against the over-arching strategy.

 I started my career by joining Andersen Consulting as a post-graduate in 1993, working as a technology consultant.
 I’ve spent much of my career working across various industries, helping companies deliver sustainable results.
 Ranging from helping them to develop new business enhancing strategies to delivering company-wide transformations.
 More recently, I have held Executive Director positions at various London & Global financial institutions.